Soledad Miranda

 La bella Mimí

 This musical comedy was Soledad's first movie, though it wasn't released until April 1963.
-The film is surprisingly similar to Moulin Rouge in its look, characters, and plot.
-Soledad plays the lead dancer in the opening number and in all the other musical numbers in the movie.
+The film is similar to La reina del Tabarín in its look, characters, and plot.
+Soledad plays the lead dancer in the opening number and in most of the musical numbers in the movie.
 She dances in many styles, including can-can and cha-cha.
 In one scene she is made up to look like an old woman; in another she has a drunken barroom dance.
 She has quite a bit of screen time for her first movie, mostly dancing, her talent in which surely led her to get this role.
 The cast was a who's who of Spanish actors; Soledad later appeared with many of them in future movies.
 Quite interestingly, costar Diana Lorys, who plays another dancer, also later became a Jess Franco actress; she appeared with Soledad in Nightmares Come at Night and Sex Charade.
 Director José María Elorrieta must have been impressed by young Soledad, for she worked with him in a much larger role the next year in Canción de cuna, in which Jaime Avellán played her love interest and Antonio Garisa played her adoptive father.
+Garisa played her father later in Cuatro bodas y pico.

 Click here for a synopsis, pictures, and video from La bella Mimí and here to find it on IMDB.
 This movie is for sale in the store.
 My copy is in Spanish; if anyone has a copy with English or French dubbing or subtitles, please let me know.